caelyx/caelyx.github.io/_posts/2022-01-06-2021-the-end-of-supply-chain-confidence.md

 So, this was a useful demonstration of how much open source there is in commercial software products, even though that's typically opaque to the customer.

 What do we draw from all this?
-In 2021:
+In 2021 we had malware distributed through:

-* we had malware distributed through trusted commercial software products.
+* trusted commercial software products.
-* we had malware distributed through trusted management services.
+* trusted management services.
-* we had malware distributed through open source components.
+* trusted open source components.

-* we had a sharp reminder about how much we don't know about what's embedded in commercial software.
+And we had a sharp reminder about how much we don't know about what's embedded in commercial software.

 So, it's no longer credible to assume that the software you're getting from others is safe or trusted.
 (If it ever was.)